rsundar92/MockIde/README.md

-npm run build: Builds the app for production. npm run start: Starts the production server. npm run lint: Runs the linter to check for code style issues. npm run format: Format the code as per rules in prettier
+npm run build: Builds the app for production. npm run start: Starts the production server. npm run lint: Runs the linter to check for code style issues. npm run format: Format the code as per rules in prettier.

 ## Learn More